josiahn99/kc1yqn-website/learning_plan/index.md

 title: Learning Plan
 ---

-RF Learning Plan
+RF Roadmap

 ### Motivation

 My childhood curiosity about how the universe works has come back strong, sparked by reading *Remembrance of Earth’s Past* by Liu Cixin and listening to the *Daniel and Kelly's Extraordinary Universe* podcast.
 Amateur radio is the perfect playground to explore the electromagnetic spectrum while logging observations and testing ideas.

-The goal is to build a solid foundation in RF and approach it like a lab — measuring, tweaking, and learning from each experiment.
+The goal is to build a solid foundation in RF and approach it like a lab — measuring, tweaking, and learning from each effort.

 This roadmap is organized around three interrelated areas: